With free parking from 3:30pm and 360-degree views all night, skip the traffic to enjoy ...

 FOOD & MORE, WEST COAST STYLE (29–30 JUNE)

 The annual Snoek en Patatfees is back this year with more food and fish than ever.
 Come even if you don't eat fish because there will be muffins, doughnuts, soetkoekies and more.
 There will also be live music from some local bands, and bags of entertainment for the kids.

 COST: R90p/p for adults.
 Kids between ages 6 and 12 are charged R30p/p.
 R130/p for a weekend pass.

 WONDER INTO WINTER AT THIS LIGHT FESTIVAL (29 JUNE–8 JULY)

 Head up to the seaside town of Gordon’s Bay, 50 minutes from Cape Town, for their cheerful Winter Wonderland Festival of Lights, which takes place from Friday, 29 June to Sunday, 8 July 2018.
 See the small town light up as light installations and surroundings are adorned in festive lights.
 You’ll also be able to grab a bite and a coffee, shop at an array of market stalls and venture into the snow palace.

 COST: Access to the festival is free, but certain events are separately priced.
 Click through to the event for more information.

-These are only a few of the happenings in Cape Town and surrounds for the month of June, so be sure to check out our events section for an up-to-date overview of happenings in Cape Town.
+Use our events section for an up-to-date overview of happenings in Cape Town.
 Also, don’t forget to subscribe to our newsletter and if you have a smartphone, add m.capetownmagazine.com to your home screen for quick access on the go!